EMC China Lab

 What Are the Consequences of Not Registering for WEEE Recycling?

 The most serious consequence of not registering electronic devices for WEEE recycling is not merely the risk of having product listings removed by Amazon.
 If a merchant’s product sells well, competitors may exploit the lack of compliance.
-A competitor could purchase the non-compliant product and, if it lacks a trash can symbol or has no recycling registration, can have their lawyer request Amazon to halt the sale of the item and initiate court procedures for the destruction of the merchant’s inventory.
+A competitor coULd purchase the non-compliant product and, if it lacks a trash can symbol or has no recycling registration, can have their lawyer request Amazon to halt the sale of the item and initiate court procedures for the destruction of the merchant’s inventory.
 This scenario could force the merchant to pay for both legal and destruction fees, effectively pushing the company out of the market.

 WEEE Registration Process: